dreamos82/Dreamos64/README.md

 * Basic i/o functions (using the VGA bios)
 * Basic framebuffer support (it can print strings on the screen, but only on the first half of the screen, the second half will cause a #PF for now)
 * IDT Support
+* It can load the kernel using 4kb pages or 2Mb pages

 ## Prerequisites: